timkuehnlein/wasimoff/experiments/libp2p-nodejs/README.md

 * The Listener takes a reservation and starts listening on the relayed transport.
 * The Dialer connects to the Relay and participates in the PubSub PeerDiscovery to get the Listener's address.
 * In this simple example, you can also directly construct the Listener's address – assuming that it already has a reservation – but this way the demonstration also utilizes a builtin discovery mechanism.
+* Hint: WebRTC connections can be monitored in chromium based browsers under <chrome://webrtc-internals/>

 ### How to run the demonstration: